 This remains an ongoing investigation and no further information can be confirmed at this time.
 Anyone with information regarding this homicide or the victim is urged to contact the Montgomery County Police Department – Major Crimes Division at 240.773.5070.
 Callers may remain anonymous.

-Detectives from the Montgomery County Police Department – Major Crimes Division are conducting a death investigation following a fatal house fire that occurred yesterday evening in the Norbeck area.
+Detectives from the Montgomery County Police Department – Major Crimes Division are conducting a death investigation following a fatal house fire that occurred yesterday afternoon in the North Bethesda area.

-On Thursday, March 2 at approximately 10:12 p.m., 4th District officers and Fire and Rescue personnel responded to a house fire in the 16000 block of Willow Lane.
-Upon arrival, first responders observed that the home was fully engulfed in flames.
+On Sunday, September 10 at approximately 4:23 p.m., 2nd District officers and Fire and Rescue personnel responded to a house fire in the 5200 block of Danbury Road.

 The victim’s body has been transported to Baltimore where the Office of the Chief Medical Examiner (OCME) will conduct an autopsy to determine the victim’s identity and the manner and cause of the victim’s death.